Marvel Tōkon: Fighting Souls: Presentation

 According to Baird, the development of Fighting Souls was motivated by the PlayStation Studios XDev team's mantra of "From Japan to the World", alluding to a desire of bringing the work and inspirations of Japanese developers to a global platform.
 Yamanaka stated that while their original intention was for the aesthetics of the game to evoke the look of a Western comic book, they were encouraged by Marvel to lean further into a style distinct to their previous titles such as the Guilty Gear series, leading to an art direction more rooted in anime.
 This was reflected in creative decisions that emphasized the immersion of Marvel characters in a Japanese pop cultural backdrop, such as Iron Man's armor drawing inspiration from mecha anime, and Captain America's voice lines being directed to sound triumphant and expressive, akin to a shōnen protagonist.
-The game serves as a posthumous credit for Takaya Hashi, the Japanese voice actor of Doctor Doom, who died from heart attack on August 27, 2025.
+The game serves as a posthumous credit for Takaya Hashi, the Japanese voice actor of Doctor Doom, who died from a heart attack on August 27, 2025.
+The game will feature voices in English, French, Italian, German, Spanish, Brazilian Portuguese, Latin American Spanish, Japanese, Korean and Chinese.
+The game's storyline was written by comics author Kieron Gillen, with different artists providing the art for each team's story in Episode Mode.

 Release

 Marvel Tōkon: Fighting Souls was announced during a State of Play presentation on June 4, 2025, accompanied by a developer documentary featuring interviews from various staff at SIE's XDev team, Arc System Works and Marvel Games.
 The game made its public debut at Evolution Championship Series (EVO) 2025, including a playable demo available to the public with a portion of the game's roster, and a "Developer Combat Panel" hosted by its developers to detail the game's core mechanics.
 A closed beta began on September 5 and ran through September 7, 2025 for PlayStation 5.
 Participating players were able to try six characters from the roster—Iron Man, Captain America, Ms. Marvel, Star-Lord, Storm and Doctor Doom—in online multiplayer with support for rollback netcode and spectator mode, as well as a tutorial mode upon startup for learning the game's controls and mechanics.

 The game appeared at Tokyo Game Show 2025 later that month with a new playable build, adding Spider-Man and Robbie Reyes / Ghost Rider to the roster available to the public, and publicly debuting the Savage Land stage.
-A second closed beta which reveals X-Mansion stage will take place between December 5 and December 7, 2025 on PlayStation 5.
-Unlike the initial closed beta, this session will run for a full consecutive 72-hour period with no intervals, and will allow players to access Spider-Man and Ghost Rider in online matches.
-In addition to the Savage Land, the beta will debut a new stage, the X-Mansion.
-Fighting Souls is the first Marvel-based fighting game since Marvel vs. Capcom: Infinite (2017).
+A second closed beta took place between December 5 and December 7, 2025 on PlayStation 5.
+Unlike the initial closed beta, this session ran for a full consecutive 72-hour period with no intervals, and allowed players to access Spider-Man and Ghost Rider in online matches.
+In addition to the Savage Land, the beta debuted a new stage, the X-Mansion.

-Marvel Tōkon: Fighting Souls is scheduled to release as a console exclusive for PlayStation 5 and Windows in 2026.
-The game's multiplayer will support full cross-platform play between the PlayStation 5 and Windows versions.